HomeSlate

 Rewind, Fast Forward, Play

-The Slate Truck comes from the factory in one configuration, with crank windows, as well as knob controls on the center stack.
+The Slate Truck comes from the factory in one configuration, with crank windows, air conditioning, and knob controls on the center stack.
 That level of retro would suggest a 4-speed manual, a cassette player, and a pine tree air freshener on the rearview mirror.
 But that couldn’t be further from the truth.

-Instead of fretting about the cost of an optional in-house nav system or having to adapt to a new interface, this is a BYON (bring your own nav).
+Instead of fretting about the cost of an optional in-house nav system or adapting to a new interface, this is a BYON (bring your own nav).
 The Slate Truck has a universal phone mount and a USB charger.
 So whatever you have — iPhone, Android, etc. — serves as the interface you already know and use every day.
-You can even use a tablet.
-The cabin is clean and simple, but simultaneously looks modern and like a terrific throwback.
+You can even use a tablet with an optional tablet mount accessory.
+The cabin is clean and simple, yet looks both modern and like a terrific throwback.
 You can choose seat color, retro stripes, and accents on the climate control knobs.
 Do you want to bring your own speaker?
 You can do that, or get speakers from Slate.

 Reconfigurable Exterior